Overview of Infectious Disease - Overview of Infectious Disease - MSD Manual Consumer Version

 Microorganisms are tiny living creatures, such as bacteria and viruses.
 Microorganisms are present everywhere.
 Despite their overwhelming abundance, relatively few of the thousands of species of microorganisms invade, multiply, and cause disease in people.

 Certain microorganisms have the potential to be used as biological weapons.
-These microorganisms include those that cause anthrax, brucellosis, hemorrhagic fever (Ebola virus infection and Marburg virus infection), plague, smallpox, and tularemia and those that produce botulinum toxin.
+These microorganisms include those that cause diseases, such as anthrax, brucellosis, hemorrhagic fever (Ebola virus infection and Marburg virus infection), plague, smallpox, and tularemia, and those that produce botulinum toxin.
 Each of the diseases is potentially fatal and, except for anthrax, botulism, and tularemia, can be passed from person to person.
 Direct person-to person transmission of brucellosis is extremely rare.

 Infections may affect only part of the body (a local infection) or the whole body (a systemic infection).
 Abscesses and urinary bladder infections are examples of local infections.
 Severe systemic infections may have life-threatening effects, such as sepsis or septic shock.